Pareto Efficient Nash Implementation Via Approval Voting: Weighted approval voting mechanisms

-The satisfactory alternatives mechanism chooses an alternative \emph{uniformly} at random from the intersection, or from the union.
+The approval voting mechanism chooses an alternative \emph{uniformly} at random from the intersection, or from the union.
 For the proofs of the results, it is sufficient to assume that the the distribution by which the mechanism chooses the alternative (from the intersection or from the union) assign \emph{positive probability} to each alternative.